 Here’s Part 2 of our list of capsize causes and solutions for small boat sailors.
 In Part 1, we covered upwind situations related to too much heeling force and not enough righting moment.
 In this part, we’ll talk about off-wind balance.
 In Part 3, we’ll talk about sailing in waves and avoiding other boats

-Off-wind capsizes occur because the boat is harder to balance against changes when the apparent wind is behind you, especially in a breeze.
+Off-wind capsizes occur because the boat is harder to balance against changes, especially when going dead downwind in a breeze.
 Consider the differences between upwind and off-wind sailing.

 - Upwind, you can reduce the heeling force by easing the sheets, depowering, or heading up.
 Off the wind, these techniques don’t always work.

 Off-wind balance issues and capsizes result from one or more of the following causes:

 - Unstable/unbalanced sail trim

 - Improper steering

 The best resource we’ve see on this topic is a video from Rooster Sailing’s Steve Cockerill, which we captured in our post on Gain Dinghy Handling Skills.
 It’s 45 minutes long, but well worth watching.